ome/omero-documentation/omero/developers/Server/LightAdmins.rst

 Event context
 """""""""""""

-Since OMERO 5.4 the :javadoc:`event context
+Since OMERO 5.4 the :slicedoc_blitz:`event context
-<slice2html/omero/sys/EventContext.html>` for the current session,
+<omero/sys/EventContext.html>` for the current session,
 available from the admin service, has additional data members:

 * ``adminPrivileges`` that lists the restrictions *not* applying to the